Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Business overdraft

 A business overdraft is a short-term flexible facility attached to your business current account.
 Historically the default working capital tool for UK SMEs, the overdraft has declined in relevance.
-The core problem: overdrafts are repayable on demand — the bank can withdraw an overdraft facility at any time, without notice.
-Overdraft limits for SMEs are also typically modest, rarely above £50,000.
+The core risk: overdrafts are often repayable on demand, and banks may reduce, withdraw, or request repayment of the facility under the terms of the agreement.
+SME overdraft limits also tend to be modest relative to what a growing business needs, particularly when revenue scales past the level the original facility was set at.

 Invoice finance